devsujalpatel/nodebase/README.md

 # Nodeflow

-## An ai workflow automation tool that lets you connect APIs, apps, and databases using visual nodes.
+## An ai workflow automation tool that lets you create APIs, apps, and databases using visual nodes.